Mobile learning, e-learning, M-learning – What’s in a name?

 So how do you make sure the content you produce achieves its objectives in a world in which you can’t make assumptions?

-Do you need to develop new learning products for your staff, or will a responsive-web based approach be enough?
+Do you need to develop new learning products like mobile apps for your staff, or will a responsive-web based approach be enough?

 How will your learning provision need to change in the age of Bring Your Own (Mobile) Device?
 And looking to the future, what do you need to start thinking about now so you can support your staff well in three years time?